 Putting it together

 So put happy homeworkers at the heart of your business.
-Making the jump might seem like a lot, but small and medium businesses are in a prime position.
+Making the jump to embrace remote working might seem like a lot, but small and medium businesses are in a prime position.

 Use it to hire the best people, treat them with respect, work more flexibly, and have the best connectivity to make it all possible.
 In return, your people will feel they have a stake in your business, so commit to making it a success.